Estimated reading time: 2 minutes

 - I stay home on Christmas for most of the day, and I do a lot of cooking and plenty of pork.
 (Express 23 Dec 1990:15)

 The various words and phrases from Trinidad & Tobago can be traced back to English, French and Spanish origins.
-Growing up in Trinidad and Tobago is interesting because the slangs can change over time.
+As a result, growing up in Trinidad and Tobago is interesting because the slangs can change over time.
 I have lived in the United States for 20 years now.
 Every time I travel back to Trinidad and Tobago, I have to reacquaint myself with the words and phrases that have evolved.

 Click here now for other Trini expressions and leave us a comment below of phrases you have heard.